athomasoriginal/clojurescript-30/12-check-multiple-checkboxes/README.md

 > If you are trying to implement something in clojure and the language seems to be fighting you, take a beat.
 There is a good chance there is a more idiomatic way to do it.

-In this case, we come up against two CLJ features:
+In this case, we are butting our head against a key CLJ feature:

-* data is immutable - specific to us though: lexically scoped variables cannot be mutated e.g. `let`
+* data is immutable - specifically, lexically scoped variables cannot be mutated e.g. `let`

 Turns out the answer to working with mutable local variables is to use `reduce` or `reccur`.
 Consider the following: